LuckyShmucky/House-Calls-BE/README.md

 # House-Calls-BE

 House Calls is an application for people who would like access to a doctor but don't want to leave the house.
 Users can login and speak to a multiple different doctors, allowing people to get multiple opinions about their health.
-This is the back end app for House Call service.
+This is the back end for the House Calls application.

 # Relationship Model